gooddata/GoodData-CL/cli-distro/examples/hr/README.md

 ## Departments Data Set

-The departments data set is a minimalistic CSV that contains only a short department identifier and a department name.
+The departments data set is a minimalistic CSV that contains only a unique department identifier and a department name.

 Run `gdi.sh` script with the `1-department.txt` file to create a new GoodData project and the _Department_ data set containing fields as described in the `department.xml` file.